jcmartinmu/jcmartinmu/README.md

   - Machine Learning methods applied to urban mobility.
   - Spatio temporal modeling of Drinking Water violations.

-Howver, I’m currently learning about everything! 🌱
+However, I am learning about everything! 🌱

 If you have comments or if there is something I can do to help you please email me to juan.c.martinez@vanderbilt.edu  📫
  - 😄 Pronouns: He/His